rpglab/rpglab.github.io/resources/_posts/2022-07-13-SCUC-H2-Python.md

 paper: /papers/JinLu-BnftAnlys-H2Grid-SCUC/
 link:
 doi:
-description: "This program implements day-ahead scheduling SCUC for a combined super energy system consisting of power grids and hydrogen networks.
-Other benchmark SCUC models are also implemented for comparison."
+description: "This is for our NAPS paper: *The Benefits of Hydrogen Energy Transmission and Conversion Systems to the Renewable Power Grids: Day-ahead Unit Commitment*.
+It implements day-ahead scheduling SCUC for a combined super energy system consisting of power grids and hydrogen networks.
+Benchmark SCUC models are also implemented."
 ---